🦘 Expert Wildlife Guides · 2026

 🐋

-Winter Wildlife
+Winter

 June - August

-Best For: Whale watching (humpbacks, southern rights), kangaroos in open areas, platypus more active, northern tropical species, wildlife concentrated around water sources.
+Best for: whale watching (humpbacks, southern rights), kangaroos in open areas, platypus more active, northern tropical species, wildlife concentrated around water sources.

 Australia's Iconic Wildlife: Where & When to See Them